This article appeared in The Journal of Empirical Legal Studies, Volume 1, Issue 2, 429–458, July 2004.

 Employment discrimination litigation

 Clermont, Kevin M. and Schwab, Stewart J., "How Employment Discrimination Plaintiffs Fare in Federal Court" (2004).
 Cornell Law Faculty Publications.
-Paper 1.
+1.